 So, how do you work in a National Park?

 When I graduated from college, my family was going through some major upheavals—bankruptcy and divorce, at the core—so I spent some time in Canada staying with my aunt and focusing on creative projects.
 When I returned in late April 2013, though, I was still unsure of what I was going to do.
 I knew I had this interest in writing and photography, and had made some movies for my own and family's amusement, but there wasn't any focused direction.
 That summer my Dad and I decided to go on a road-trip.
 At the time we were both super broke but we went anyway, and I put all the expenses on a credit card.
 It ended up lasting a week and half.
 We took this really huge tent that eventually broke down on us three days in because we didn’t set it up properly.
 But while we were out there, I felt that peace that I first felt running on that trail in high school.
-Intuitively I knew it had something to do with being outside and the simplicity of being able to spend time with my dad.
+Intuitively, I knew it had something to do with being outside and the simplicity of being able to spend time with my dad.
 So, when I got back I was like 'what if I could somehow live in a National Park?'
 It wasn't relevant to what I studied at UCLA but I knew that the connection I'd felt wasn't just a coincidence.
 Even though I graduated with the intention of becoming a writer or a lawyer—it changed after this particularly difficult year.
 The whole situation of losing everything was a catalyst.
 So I started googling "How do you work in a national park?" and eventually, somehow, landed on the non-profit where I would spend the next few years working.
 The position was based in San Francisco to work in the Golden Gates National Recreation Area as an Ecological Restoration and Volunteer Management Intern.
 I was gone.

 Golden Gate National Recreation Area

 So, just a couple of months after that camping trip with my dad, I suddenly found myself living in a little house in the Marin Headlands.
 It was October 2013.
 It felt like it was in the middle of nowhere even though the Golden Gate Bridge is literally right there.
 It was completely different from anything I had ever experienced.
-There was even a bobcat that used to hang right outside my window!
+There was even a bobcat that often used to hang right outside my window!
 Super cute.
 It was a really cool experience and I loved it.
 I think I was hired because I had lots of education and volunteer management experience, but I studied day and night to catch up science-wise.
 I studied botany, restoration theory, resource management, and little by little found myself learning terms like "environmental justice" and "environmental racism".
 The seeds were growing, and the connections I was beginning to make were beginning to nag at me.
-That was also the year when I started getting into the outdoors—in the traditional sense anyway!
+That was also the year when I started getting into the "outdoors"—in the traditional sense anyway!
 I started camping more and "hiking".
 I started obtaining my own gear little by little.
 I was leading people on hikes and plant walks, talking about medicinal plant uses and specific area's history.
 I even helped with the Coho salmon restoration at Redwood Creek.
 The internship provided housing and a monthly stipend but I had to tutor to supplement my income so I was working like 6 to 7 days a week.
 I had no financial support but I didn't want it to stop me.
-Even still, that year, being the super intense person that I was, I became vegetarian, financed a bike and trained for an Ironman.
+Even still, that year, being the super intense (extra) person that I was, I became a vegetarian, financed a bike and trained for an Ironman.
 I felt so at peace when I was running in these beautiful places.
 It was a very life-changing year for me.

 Our greater department had a high school program where they'd invite San Francisco students (mainly of color) to apply for an internship over the summer.
 As an intern I helped out and found the experience extremely satisfying.
 I could teach and mentor students like myself.
 Then a couple of months later, I applied for an outdoor environmental educator position.
 I got the job!
-And that’s where I spent the next couple of years doing outdoor education until 2016.
+And that’s where I spent the next couple of years doing outdoor education until late 2016.

 It was the same as before: learning and studying on my free time, and applying my life experience to make things relevant.
-I created videos and curriculum, shot photos when I could, even created a new after-school program, but eventually found that I wasn't being creative enough.
+I created videos and curriculum, shot photos and created videos when I could, even created a new after-school program, but eventually found that I wasn't being creative enough.
 I loved teaching, but it was still missing that component.
 I left that position with the intention of refocusing my career.
 I traveled for a few months, and did a few seemingly random positions in the mean time, using the connections I built in the Bay to look for some creative pursuits.
 Honestly, journalism or documentary work hadn't occurred to me yet.
 But then: I heard about PGM ONE and thought—'this sounds awesome, that’s exactly what I want to be doing!'

 People of the Global Majority One